-Fulton County conducted a variety of public outreach to garner input from County staff, government agencies, nonprofit agencies, affordable housing developers, local service providers, and county residents in preparing this plan.
-The County held two community meeting open to the general public; conducted three focus groups with nonprofit staff and Continuum of Care members, Health and Human Services Department staff, and Community Development Department staff; and interviewed key stakeholders.
+Fulton County conducted a variety of public outreach to gather input from County and City staff, government agencies, nonprofit agencies, affordable housing developers, local service providers, and county residents in preparing this plan.
+The County held two community meeting open to the general public; conducted three focus groups with nonprofit staff and Continuum of Care members, Health and Human Services Department staff, and Community Development Department staff; interviewed key stakeholders; and queried cooperating cities regarding anticipated capital projects.
 Additionally, local residents and other stakeholders completed surveys regarding community development and housing priorities.
-A total of about 57 people attended a community meeting or focus group, 513 people completed the survey (including 220 living in Fulton County outside of Atlanta), and 19 people participated in an interview.
-Results of these outreach efforts are summarized in the Community Participation section of this Plan.
+A total of about 57 people attended a community meeting or focus group, 513 people completed the survey (including 220 living in Fulton County outside of Atlanta), and 19 people were interviewed.
+Outreach results are summarized in the Community Participation section of this Plan.